 2.4.
 Appendix means the sub-document to the Agreement, which together with the Agreement forms the contractual basis for the Delivery.

 2.5.
 Change / Change Order means a change to the Agreement, which needs to be approved by the Parties in writing.
-A Change / Change Order only constitute a Change, if a Change is agreed in relation to finances, scope, performance of requirements, changes to the time schedule, or in relation to changes to other terms of the Agreement.
+A Change / Change Order only constitute a Change, if a Change is agreed in relation to finances, scope, performance of requirements, changes to the time schedule, or in relation to changes to other terms of the Agreement

 2.6.
-Product(s) mean Unit(s), installed Software and access to and use of online services.
+Product(s) mean Unit(s), installed Software, and access to and use of online services.

 2.7.
 Unit(s) means e.g. Point-Of-Sale (POS) terminals, payment card terminals, Self-Check-Out (SCO) terminals, hand-held terminals, mobile phones and other equipment which can also be termed hardware.

 2.8.
-Software means standard applications delivered as a software licence or as a program/an app by Fiftytwo or a third party for installation in the Customer's Unit(s).
+Software means standard applications delivered as a software license or as a program/an app by Fiftytwo or a third party for installation in the Customer's Unit(s).
 Further, Software can be delivered as customer-specific adaptations for standard software developed by Fiftytwo or a third party.

 2.9.
 Service(s) mean one or more individual tasks performed as programming tasks or consultancy assistance carried out by one or more employees of Fiftytwo and invoiced according to actual time consumption or at a fixed price.